Chnapy/timeflies/docs/gameplay/game-mechanics/character.md

 # Character

-A character is the most powerful entity of the game.
-It is controlled by a player during its turns.
+A character is controlled by a player during its turns.

 Characters can be very different depending of there **roles**, representing all the **attributes** of the entity, but also its **spells**.
 In other words, its way of playing.